developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 Define the Template by entering a suitable Template name in the upper left box.
 Please note that Template name cannot start with “Default –“.

-7 For “Unstructured Targets” a static image is loaded automatically and you can create either “Single” or “Multi” line freeform OCR templates.
+7 For “Unstructured Targets” a static image is loaded automatically and you can create either “Single” or “Multi” line free-form OCR templates.

 --image--